Harishankar-GitHub/Docker-with-Java---DevOps-for-Spring-Microservices/README.md

 - docker-compose stop -> To stop the containers inside inside docker-compose
 - docker-compose kill -> To kill the containers inside inside docker-compose
 - docker-compose rm -> To remove all the stopped containers
+- docker-compose logs -f -> To see the logs

 ### :sparkles: Java Spring Boot Microservices :sparkles: